The Donaldson-Thomas theory of $K3\times E$ via the topological vertex: Overview

 \section{Overview}

 Let $X=S\times E$ where $S$ is a $K3$ surface and $E$ is an elliptic curve.
-In \cite{Oberdieck-Pandharipande}, Oberdieck and Pandharipande conjectured that the partition function for the curve counting invariants of $X$ is given by $-1/\chi _{10}$, minus the reciprocal of the Igusa cusp form of weight 10.
+In \cite{Oberdieck-Pandharipande}, Oberdieck and Pandharipande conjectured that the partition function for the curve counting invariants of $X$ is given by $-1/\chi _{10}$, minus the reciprocal of the Igusa cusp form of weight 10\footnote{Since this paper was originally written in 2015, Oberdieck and Pixton have recently given a complete proof of this conjecture using methods (different from ours) from both Donaldson-Thomas theory and Gromov-Witten theory \cite{Oberdieck-Pixton}.}.
 The relevant curve counting invariants include modified versions of Gromov-Witten invariants and stable pairs invariants.
 In this paper, we define modified Donaldson-Thomas invariants of $X$.
-Our definition is given by taking the Behrend function weighted Euler characteristic of the quotient of the Hilbert scheme of curves on $X$ by the action of the elliptic curve.
+Our definition is given by taking the Euler characteristic of the quotient of the Hilbert scheme of curves on $X$ by the action of the elliptic curve (we consider both the Behrend function weighted and unweighted Euler characteristics).
 Our invariants are expected to be equal to the invariants defined via stable pairs in \cite{Oberdieck-Pandharipande}.

 We employ an approach to computing these invariants which uses a mixture of motivic and toric methods (technology developed with M. Kool in \cite{Bryan-Kool}).
-We show that these methods yield complete computations for the partition functions of $X$ in the case where $S$ is $K3$ surface with a primitive curve class of square $-2$ or of square $0$.
+We show that these methods yield complete computations for the partition functions of $X$ in the case where $S$ is $K3$ surface with a primitive curve class of square $-2$ or of square $0$ (assuming Conj.
+18 \cite{Bryan-Kool} in the Behrend function weighted case).
 The resulting partition functions are given by the Jacobi forms $ F^{-2}\Delta ^{-1}$ and $-24\,\wp\,\Delta^{-1} $ respectively where $F$ is a Jacobi theta function, $\Delta $ is the discriminant modular form, and $\wp $ is the Weierstrass $\wp$ function.
 This agrees with the prediction from by the Oberdieck-Pandharipande conjecture thus proving their conjecture for primitive curve classes in the $K3$ of square $-2$ or $0$.